mvysny/photocloud-frame-slideshow/docs/index.md

 ## Offline Licenses

 It is possible to install PhotoCloud on an Android device that doesn't have Google Play installed.
-Please reach out to me at martin@vysny.me and I'll give you a download link of a special PhotoCloud build which doesn't use Google Play but instead uses a system of licenses.
+Please reach out to me at `martin@vysny.me` and I'll give you a download link of a special PhotoCloud build which doesn't use Google Play but instead uses a system of licenses.

 Once launched, PhotoCloud will present you with a device key.
 You need to e-mail me the device key;
 in turn I'll give you an unlock code which you have to type into PhotoCloud.
+The unlock code is 102 characters long; it's really annoying to type in on a TV.

 The unlock key unlocks all versions of the app; the app should stay unlocked even when updated.
 You can also use the same unlock key after you uninstall PhotoCloud and install it from scratch.